aksh-sood/terraform-modules/fx-admin/README.md

 #### [Data Import Job](./modules/data-import-job/)

 This module creates job that imports data into RDS which is required for initializing **directory-service** for FX Admin account.
-The [SQL dump file](./modules/data-import-job/directory-service.sql)  is set in a config map which is mounted to the job for execution.
+The SQL dump file  is mounted to EKS cluster for importing the data.
+Note : `directory_service_data_s3_bucket_name`,`directory_service_data_s3_bucket_path` are required attributes if data is being imported.

 #### [RabbitMQ Config](./modules/rabbitmq-config/)
 This module creates a Kubernetes job which configures RabbitMQ.
 A **vhost** and **exchange** is creates by this module which are required for data pipeline to work properly.